alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 	- *1/29/15*
 - try eliminating 283 from 5 model because is low in abundance, then see how performs
 	- *1/29/15*
+- correlation calculations for the delay data
+	- *done early february*
+- force OTU11 in the model in addition to the others to test the delay data and see if makes a diff, also look up the results for the 5model+OTU11
+	- *done early february*
+- do leaps with all the filtered otus, 1/28/15
+	- also rerunning with 50 OTUs, which were picked from after filtering again the abundance, doing the rf, recalculate correlations

 #Supplemental Figure 1